jma8774/Unity-Platformer/README.md

 ## Update 2 (6/17/2020)
 Not focused on the looks for now, just want to create working mechanics for my game.

+* Improved the "feel" of the swords as they move around and turn, to make them feel more real.

 * Added an attacking range to the swords, so that they will idle if there are no monsters around.

 ![Update 2_1](https://media0.giphy.com/media/Vf2VLENGpOK8BicmGM/giphy.gif)